-There is, however, no prescribed statutory process of how the President is expected to assess a candidate's fitness for office; another concern is that the President exercises executive power, 'after consultation with' and not 'in consultation with' different parties.
-In other words, the President does not have to agree with those he is mandated to consult, which would seem to reduce the ability of an NDPP to influence such decisions, particularly in lght of the fact that many appointees are accountable to the NDPP, who must work closely with such appointees.
+There is, however, no prescribed statutory process of how the President is expected to assess a candidate's fitness for office;22 another concern is that the President exercises executive power, 'after consultation with' and not 'in consultation with' different parties.
+In other words, the President does not have to agree with those he is mandated to consult, which would seem to reduce the ability of an NDPP to influence such decisions, despite the fact that many appointees are accountable to the NDPP, and the NDPP must work closely with such appointees.

 The NPA Act extends similar political influence to the Minister of Justice who, after consultation with the NDPP, may appoint one or more Deputy Directors of Public Prosecutions (DDPPs) to exercise certain powers, carry out certain duties and perform certain functions conferred or imposed on, or assigned to him or her by the National Director (i.e., Special DDPPs), as well as acting directors from amongst DDPPs.
 As some commentators have noted, the concentration of appointments in the hands of the President and the Minister effectively means that 'the entire top echelon of the NPA (at least 14 positions) is appointed by the President and Minister of Justice without any input from other key stakeholders, such as Parliament, professional bodies or the public in general'.
-Existing processes also strenuously limit the influence of the NDPP and Deputy NDPPs in the appointment of Directors, Special Directors and Deputy Directors; appointees are thus under the control and direction of superiors with limited influence in their appointment.
+23 Existing processes also strenuously limit the influence of the NDPP and Deputy NDPPs in the appointment of Directors, Special Directors and Deputy Directors; appointees are thus under the control and direction of superiors with limited influence in their appointment.

 Some commentators have pointed out that political control over appointments also extends to lower levels because 'lower-ranking prosecutors are appointed on the advice of the NDPP who of course is a political appointee'.
-In principle, if the process of selection of the NDPP were more consultative, and competent candidates were to be selected, it would not be inappropriate for the NDPP to have influence over lower-ranking appointments or to be responsible for such appointments, as is the case with the National Head of the DPCI in relation to its staff.
-The positive influence of the current NDPP is evident in the President's appointment of Adv.
-Cronje to head the Investigative Directorate in the NPA.
-President Ramaphosa engaged in meaningful consultation with the current NDPP and followed her recommendation, even though the President is not required to do so.
-The challenge is that we cannot legislate or reform institutions with specific individuals in mind; mechanisms for selection need to provide safeguards, while being flexible enough to allow for meaningful consultation and thorough assessment of candidates.
+24 In principle, if the process of selection of the NDPP were more consultative, and competent candidates were to be selected, it would not be inappropriate for the NDPP to have influence over lower- ranking appointments or to be responsible for such appointments, as is the case with the National Head of the DPCI in relation to its staff.
+The